raspberrypilearning/durham-quiz/en/quiz1/question_11.md

 legend: Question 11 of 24
 ---

-Here is a script used as a timer in a game
+Here is a script used as a timer in a game.

 ```blocks3when flag clicked
 set (countdown v) to (10)